The Essential Carpentry Tools List: 41 Different Types & Their Uses

 40. Hair Ties

-Anyone with long hair should exercise caution around power tools, where any dangling hairs can quickly get caught up in motors and lead to dangerous situations.
+Anyone with long hair should exercise caution around power tools since dangling hairs can quickly get caught up in motors and lead to dangerous situations.
 A stash of hair ties will prevent this danger from the start and is a cheap investment in workplace safety.

 41. Push Stick